With the most difficult and risky work remaining, the project is far from complete

 A section of the unfinished Mountain Valley Pipeline near Virginia’s Brush Mountain in July 2020.
 Photo courtesy of Mountain Valley Watch

-Legal Action
+Legal Action against Mountain Valley Pipeline

-In a rush to get this unnecessary project built, developers bulldozed through permit processes from the get-go.
+In a rush to get this unnecessary project built, developers bulldozed through permit processes, moving forward with construction even when not all permits were in place.
+Work on the pipeline has trudged on in fits and starts for the past several years as opponents have successfully challenged state and federal approvals.
 Appalachian Voices has partnered with legal teams at Appalachian Mountain Advocates and Sierra Club to challenge MVP’s actions in court to hold it accountable and to stop this ill-conceived, dangerous and unneeded project.

-Work on the pipeline has been off and on for the past several years as opponents have successfully challenged state and federal approvals.
 In October 2019, as a result of repeated violations by MVP and persistence from opponents, FERC ordered virtually all work to stop along the pipeline in both states.
-A year later, however, the stop-work order was lifted for all but a few sections.
+A year later, however, the stop-work order was lifted for all but a few sections of the pipeline.

-Despite what analysts have long warned is a major overbuild of gas infrastructure, Equitrans Midstream Corp., NextEra Energy, RGC Midstream, LLC and others that make up the Mountain Valley Pipeline, LLC, are trying to build the pipeline as fast as possible.
+Despite what analysts have long warned as a major overbuild of gas infrastructure, Equitrans Midstream Corp., NextEra Energy, RGC Midstream, LLC and others that make up the Mountain Valley Pipeline, LLC, are trying to build the pipeline as fast as possible.

 Aerial view of the Mountain Valley Pipeline construction, Franklin County, VA.
 Photo by Mountain Valley Watch.